History of the Dominican Republic: Occupation

-U.S. Marines and Dominican bandits led by Vicente Evangelista clashed in eastern Dominican Republic beginning on January 10, 1917.
-In March 1917, Evangelista executed two American civilians, engineers from an American-owned plantation, who were lashed to trees, hacked with machetes, then left dangling for ravenous wild boars.
-Evangelista and 200 bandits surrendered to U.S. Marines in El Seibo on July 4, 1917.
-U.S. Marines shot and killed Evangelista as he was "attempting to escape" on July 6, 1917.
-The unrest in the eastern provinces lasted until 1922 when the guerrillas finally agreed to surrender in return for amnesty.
-The Marines' anti-bandit campaigns in the Dominican Republic were hot, often godlessly uncomfortable, and largely devoid of heroism and glory.
-Some 1,000 individuals, including 144 U.S. Marines, were killed during the conflict.
-(Forty U.S. sailors died separately when a hurricane wrecked their ship on Santo Domingo's rocky shore.)

 In what was referred to as la danza de los millones, with the destruction of European sugar-beet farms during World War I, sugar prices rose to their highest level in history, from $5.50 in 1914 to $22.50 per pound in 1920.
 Dominican sugar exports increased from 122,642 tons in 1916 to 158,803 tons in 1920, earning a record $45.3 million.
 However, European beet sugar production quickly recovered, which, coupled with the growth of global sugar cane production, glutted the world market, causing prices to plummet to only $2.00 by the end of 1921.
 This crisis drove many of the local sugar planters into bankruptcy, allowing large U.S. conglomerates to dominate the sugar industry.
 By 1926, only twenty-one major estates remained, occupying an estimated 520,000 acre.
 Of these, twelve U.S.-owned companies owned more than 81% of this total area.
 While the foreign planters who had built the sugar industry integrated into Dominican society, these corporations expatriated their profits to the United States.
 As prices declined, sugar estates increasingly relied on Haitian laborers.
 This was facilitated by the military government's introduction of regulated contract labor, the growth of sugar production in the southwest, near the Haitian border, and a series of strikes by cocolo cane cutters organized by the Universal Negro Improvement Association.